How to set up dbt Development#

 The goal of this document is to explain the steps needed to set up a personal dbt development environment for use in an EDU project.
 The intended audience is a developer who is familiar with dbt and already has an account on an existing EDU data warehouse with a role that allows for write permissions & dbt development in the database.

-This docs begins with the assumption that the reader has a local linux development environment set up with python/dbt (>version 1.0) already installed.
+This docs begins with the assumption that the reader has a local development environment set up with Python installed.
+The exact version of Python is not critical, but the minimum compatible version is 3.8.

 dbt profile Setup#